AIIradukunda/Machine-learning-/README.md

 - Simple linear regression

-predicts variable y(dependent variable) based on another variable x(dependent variable)
+predicts variable y(dependent variable) based on another variable x(independent variable)

 it is  simple because it examines  btn two variables only.
 It is linear because the variable increases or decreases in a linear fashion.